 Not only is the sculpture world-famous, but the bust of Nefertiti is one of the most copied works from ancient Egypt.
 Millennia after her mysterious demise, Nefertiti continues to effect art and our perspective of the past.
 Her legacy of power and beauty is truly one to behold.

-After learning about the life and mysterious death of ancient Egypt’s Nefertiti, see how archaeologists think that the pyramids were built.
+After learning about the life and mysterious death of Queen Nefertiti, see how archaeologists think that the pyramids were built.
 Then, check out stunning photos of Egypt before the British took over.